Abby Roque

 Abby Roque Family

-Abby Roque is the daughter of Jim Roque, a former NCAA ice hockey coach who currently works as a pro scout for the Toronto Maple Leafs in the National Hockey League.
-Her family background has played a role in her development as an athlete.
+Abby Roque comes from a deep hockey background.
+Her father, Jim Roque, is a former NCAA ice hockey coach who currently serves as a pro scout for the Toronto Maple Leafs of the National Hockey League.
+Growing up around the sport, she credits her family for instilling the discipline and work ethic that have fueled her success.

 Personal Life